 Bacon Aioli Sauce

-This was inspired by my other aioli recipe on this site and pairs well with this amazing smoked pretzels recipe.
+This was inspired by my horseradish aioli recipe on this site and pairs well with this amazing smoked pretzels recipe.

 Bacon Aioli Ingredients

-It only takes a few simple ingredients to make this delicious sauce.
+It only takes a few simple ingredients to make this delicious, creamy sauce.
 You'll find them all easily at your local grocery store.

-Making this aioli is just as easy as gathering up the ingredients.
+Making this bacon aioli recipe is just as easy as gathering up the ingredients.
 You'll be in and out of the kitchen in no time.

 Step 1: Cook the Bacon